 Running cloud integration content on SAP Process Orchestration

 For so called hybrid scenario, i.e., on-premise to cloud integration scenarios, SAP provides pre-packaged content covering different line of business areas and SAP cloud solutions such as SAP S/4 HANA, cloud edition, Ariba Network, SAP Cloud for Customer, SuccessFactors HCM Suite, SuccessFactors Employee Central, etc. As a good starting point to explore SAP’s offering in this regard, I would recommend to go to the Hybrid Scenarios overview page on SAP Service Marketplace.
 Content that either run on SAP Process Integration / SAP Process Orchestration or SAP HANA Cloud Integration (HCI) can be accessed from SAP’s Content Hub.
 There exists content that only runs on HCI such as SuccessFactors LMS Curricula with SAP HCM Qualification, Electronic Invoicing for Chile, Peru, Italy, Spain, etc. With 7.5 you can now deploy and run the cloud integration content also on SAP Process Orchestration benefiting from the investment that we do on HCI, see Cloud Integration Content in SAP PI (New) – What’s New in SAP NetWeaver 7.5 (Release Notes) – SAP Library.
 This new feature runs on any Adapter Engine of release 7.5, so you can also use it on a PI dual usage type, an Advanced Adapter Engine Extended, or a non-central Adapter Engine.
-However, be aware that the use of this feature requires a Process Orchestration license.
+However, be aware that the use of this feature requires a further license for accessing the design and configuration web ui on an HCI tenant which is currently under discussion.

 If you like to know more about content re-use across the two platforms SAP Process Orchestration and SAP HANA Cloud Integration join the lecture session INT202 from my colleague Sindhu Gangadharan on this year’s SAP TechEd conference.